Shopify/buy-button-js/docs/customization/index.md

 ### `classes`

 Determines class names added to elements within components.
-Unlikely you will need to edit these unless you are opting out of the iframe sandboxing.
+It is unlikely you will need to edit these unless you are opting out of the iframe sandboxing.

 **Type**: Object

 **Default values**: dependent on component.
 [View defaults](https://github.com/Shopify/buybutton-js/blob/master/src/defaults/components.js).

 ### `templates`
-Determines the HTML for each element.
+Determines the HTML for each element in a component.
 Templates are specified as strings using the [Hogan](http://twitter.github.io/hogan.js/) templating engine, which implements the [Mustache](https://mustache.github.io/) syntax.

 Templates have a variety of data available to them, accessible through the `data` namespace.
 Information on the `data` object is a combination of the model supporting the component provided by the [JS Buy SDK](http://shopify.github.io/js-buy-sdk/api/classes/ShopifyBuy.html) (ProductModel, ProductVariantModel, Option, and CartModel), the `classes` object, the `text` object, and a number of utility strings and booleans.

-Make a point of keeping the classes from the original templates, as these are used for data binding.
+Make a point of duplicating the classes from the original templates, as these are used for data binding.

 If you wish to add custom styles to any new HTML you add, you can add additional keys to the `classes` object, and then add the same key to the `styles` object.
 Ensure that you match the key for this class name between the template, the `classes` object, and the `styles` object.